Live From Los Angeles 2019

 from the ranks of the freaks

-who suspect they could never love anyone
+who suspect they could never love anyone.

-Cause I can tell
+Cause I can

-you what it's like
+you know what it's like

-of a hunger strife.
+of a hunger strife

 But can you